-Once the three basic needs of health, housing and food are met, members of the women’s cooperative are given the opportunity to earn a fair income to further their own development and those of their families.
-In our program we focus on women from marginalized sections of the communities.
+In this domain we focus on men and women from marginalized sections of the communities to build capacity for income generation.
 These can be in any of the three districts that we work in.
 We also have the main center in Darjeeling where we make products and sell them in the market locally and internationally.

 OBJECTIVES OF THE INTERVENTION:

-- To train and build the capacity of the women in the community to be able to earn a sustainable income to support their families.
+- To train and build the capacity in the community to be able to earn a sustainable income to support their families.

-- To train women to create high quality knitted and tailored products so as to promote textile, handicraft and fair trade products in the local and international market.
+- To create high quality knitted and tailored products so as to promote textile, handicraft and fair trade products in the local and international market.

-- To create a community of women from low income and vulnerable communities who are skilled, confident and feel safe in their circle of strength.
+- To create a community from low income and vulnerable communities who are skilled, confident and feel safe in their circle of strength.

 Each year we focus on 3 batches of 20 women each with whom we conduct training on the products.
 Once they are skilled on the products we focus on the following 3 areas: